landamessenger/git-board-flow/README.md

-# Git-Board: Automated Branch and Project Management GitHub Action
+# Git Board Flow: Automated Branch and Project Management GitHub Action

-**Git-Board** is a powerful GitHub Action designed to streamline issue, branch, and project management while adhering to the Git-Flow methodology.
+**Git Board Flow** is a powerful GitHub Action designed to streamline issue, branch, and project management while adhering to the Git-Flow methodology.
 This action simplifies your workflow by automating the creation and management of branches, linking them to issues, and ensuring smooth integration with GitHub Projects.

 ---